 - Opening Number: Advanced (Free Skate 2 and higher) and Crossover skaters.
 (Wear show themed t-shirt and black pants.) - Closing Number: All skaters!
 (Advanced practice begins when we begin Show Practice Schedule in January.) - Advanced Skate Class: Skaters who are in the Sunday 7:10-8:00 p.m. class. \$60 costume required. - High Beginner Performance Line: Skaters who are in Free Skate 1 or higher that have not yet tested free skate or moves.
-Additional \$60 costume required.

-- Dance Number: Skaters that have tested a dance number.
+Additional \$60 costume required. - Dance Number: Skaters that have tested a dance number.
 (Ex.
-Dutch Waltz, Fiesta Tango, Fourteen Step, etc.) - Bronze Performance Line: Skater has passed Pre-Preliminary and Preliminary Skating Skills. - Silver Performance Line: Skater has passed Pre-Bronze (Pre-Juvenile) to Bronze (Juvenile) Skating Skills. - Gold Performance Line: Skater has passed Pre-Silver (Intermediate) to Gold (Senior) Skating Skills and Pre-Preliminary Singles. - Sophomore Solos: Tenth grade year.
+Dutch Waltz, Fiesta Tango, Fourteen Step, etc.) - Bronze Performance Line: Skater has passed Pre-Preliminary Skating Skills. - Silver Performance Line: Skater has passed Bronze Skating Skills and Preliminary Singles. - Gold Performance Line: Skater has passed Silver Skating Skills and Bronze Singles. - Sophomore Solos: Tenth grade year.
 Sophomores in Free Skate 1 or above can choose to do a duet or solo.
-If you do not have a private coach to help you, one will be available for Show Practice. - Badger State Solos: Freshmen and Juniors in Free Skate 1 or above who compete a solo at Badger State Games may perform it in our annual show. - Senior Solos: Twelfth grade year.
+If you do not have a private coach to help you, one will be available for Show Practice. - Badger State or Excel Series Solos: Freshmen and Juniors in Free Skate 1 or above who compete a solo at Badger State Games or an Excel Series Competition may perform it in our annual show. - Senior Solos: Twelfth grade year.
 Seniors in Free Skate 1 or above may choose a duet or solo.
 If you do not have a private coach to help you, one will be available for Show Practice. \Exceptions to the level requirements as a senior may be taken under consideration by the board.